Clinical Research & Data, AMI Cardiogenic Shock

 Benedikt Schrage, M.D., discusses his paper titled “Eligibility for Mechanical Circulatory Support Devices Based on Current and Past Randomized Cardiogenic Shock Trials” published in European Journal of Heart Failure in June 2021.
 Dr. Schrage is an interventional cardiologist at University Heart and Vascular Center in Hamburg, Germany.

-Dr. Schrage and his colleagues retrospectively applied pragmatic enrollment criteria (criteria most likely to affect the decision to implant MCS) from the IABP-SHOCK II, DanGer-SHOCK, ECLS-SHOCK, and EURO-SHOCK trials to 1305 “classic” cardiogenic shock patients (typically between SCAI C and D classification) admitted to a tertiary care hospital between 2009 and 2019.
+Dr. Schrage and his colleagues retrospectively applied pragmatic enrollment criteria (criteria most likely to affect the decision to implant MCS) from the IABP-SHOCK II, DanGer-SHOCK*, ECLS-SHOCK and EURO-SHOCK trials to 1305 “classic” cardiogenic shock patients (typically between SCAI C and D classification) admitted to a tertiary care hospital between 2009 and 2019.
 The study sought to determine how many of these patients would meet eligibility requirements for these trials.

-Referring to figure 1 in the paper, "This was a bit shocking to all of us," states Dr. Schrage."Barely one third of these would be eligible for any of the cardiogenic shock trials.
+Referring to figure one in the paper, "This was a bit shocking to all of us," states Dr. Schrage."Barely one third of these would be eligible for any of the cardiogenic shock trials.
 Generally, if we looked at inclusion verses exclusion criteria, we found that inclusion criteria were a bit more restrictive.
 A patient was more likely to not be included than excluded."

 The most restrictive inclusion which was not met was the cause of cardiogenic shock.
 Dr. Schrage continued, "About half of the patients do have acute myocardial infarction as the cause of cardiogenic shock, but the other half does not have that so all these patients are excluded."